sasquatch678/A-Painted-World/Gameplay.md/Miscellaneous.md

 - Shezarr - Fortify Block, Heavy & Light Armor, and Armorer 5 points
 - Sithian - Fortify Speech & Mercantile 15 points

-#### Runestones no longer give a piece of bound armor and a bound weapon, but instead each gives a powerful, unique and permanent effect related to one of the three major specializations (combat, magic, stealth).
+Rune Stones no longer give a piece of bound armor and a bound weapon, but instead each gives a powerful, unique and permanent effect related to one of the three major specializations (combat, magic, stealth).

 #### Reman
 Your power attacks that strike somebody who's blocking damages their shield's health by an amount equal to 3 times your skill in the weapon you're using.
 If they're blocking with a weapon, rather than a shield, the damage to the equipment is quartered.